Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** Extremely beautiful or impressive.
 **Sentence:** The view from the mountain top was absolutely magnificent.
 **Conversation:**
-A – How was the sunset?
+A – How was the sunset
 B – It was magnificent, the sky was full of beautiful colors.

 ### Word: Mausoleum